yairgd/yairgd.github.io/content/post/qt5_hello_world_for_embedded_device.md

 where in gentoo desktop the plug in path is: */usr/lib/qt5/plugins/platforms/* , so when we install the qt5 libraries that application  depends on, we should install it in the correct location.
 To install the application as part of image , we have to write an apreporiate bitbabke file that will install the whole dependecies.
 See [recipes-qt](https://github.com/meta-qt5/meta-qt5/tree/40054db1de152d85c22aefdae50b136ca56967c5/recipes-qt)  to uderstand which files are requires to be intsalled.

 {{< figure src="/post/qt5_hello_world_for_embedded_device/demo_app.jpeg" title="Demo Application" >}}

+The [demo](/post/qt5_hello_world_for_embedded_device/app.tar.gz) application runs two scipts: install.sh and reboot.sh as child proccess and its standrd output is displayed on the touch screen.

 ## References